 b) Clear sandy or red, any smuttiness or dark shadings objectionable.
 A topknot of a lighter shade is acceptable.

-Height at the withers: The desirable height is approximately 25 cms, , with bitches slightly less.
+Height: The desirable height is approximately 25cm (approx.10in) at the withers.
+With bitches slightly less.

-Weight: The desirable weight is approximately 6,5 kgs for dogs, with bitches slightly less.
+Weight: The desirable weight is approximately 6.5kg (approx. 14lb) for dogs with bitches slightly less.